 What is Stormwater?

-Stormwater is exactly what is sounds like.
-When it rains, or when snow melts, water that is not soaked into the ground may run off lawns or pavement and go directly into a storm drain and straight to a nearby river or creek.
+Stormwater is exactly what it sounds like.
+When it rains, or when snow melts, water that is not soaked into the ground may run off lawns or pavement and go directly into a storm drain, and then straight into a nearby river or creek.
 Fort Wayne's Stormwater Utility is responsible for managing both stormwater quality and quantity and has been mandated by federal and state regulators to reduce the amount of pollution reaching the rivers.
 Pollution prevention involves a number of projects within City Utilities, including those outlined in the Long Term Control Plan for Combined Sewer Overflows, the associated Consent Decree and the Stormwater Quality Management Plan.

 Who Manages the Stormwater?

 Fort Wayne's Stormwater Utility has responsibility for operating, maintaining and improving an extensive system of open waterways and enclosed storm sewer lines.
-This system exists to collect the rainwater that runs off yards, roofs, streets and parking lots and carry it away from neighborhoods to area rivers.
-Without a stormwater collection system every rainstorm could turn into a flood.
-Thanks to the stormwater system, when Fort Wayne's rivers flood it's usually caused by runoff from areas upstream, NOT poor drainage in the City.
+This system exists to collect the rainwater that runs off yards, roofs, streets and parking lots and carry it away from neighborhoods to nearby rivers.
+Without a stormwater collection system, every rainstorm could turn into a flood.
+Thanks to the stormwater system, when Fort Wayne's rivers flood it is usually caused by runoff from areas upstream, not poor drainage within the City.

 The utility must also ensure that Fort Wayne meets state and federal requirements for improving the quality of stormwater runoff.
-Because most stormwater receives no treatment before it goes into a stream, lake or river it is important that we keep as many pollutants as before it goes into a stream, lake or river, it is important that we keep as many pollutants as possible out of stormwater runoff.
+Because most stormwater receives no treatment before it goes into a stream, lake or river, it is important that we keep as many pollutants as before it goes into a stream, lake or river, it is important that we keep as many pollutants as possible out of stormwater runoff.
 Efforts to address this pollution runoff are outlined in the City's Stormwater Quality Management Plan.

 How is Stormwater Management Paid For?

 The services of the stormwater utility are paid for by a monthly fee added to sewer and water bills.
-All residential customers of Fort Wayne City Utilities pay $3.65 per month to support the system and non-residential customers pay $3.65 per 2500 square feet of impervious land (land with a hard surface that won't absorb rainwater such as driveways, rooftops, and sidewalks).
+All residential and non-residential customers of Fort Wayne City Utilities pay monthly fees to support the system.
+Some fees are based upon the amount of impervious land (land with a hard surface that won't absorb rainwater such as driveways, rooftops, and sidewalks).
 The City's authority for collecting this fee is found in Chapter 53 of City Code and Indiana Code 8-1.5-5.
 Specific rate information are posted on the rates page.

-The Stormwater Utility has a budget of about $10 million per year.
+- The Stormwater Utility has a budget of approximately $10 million per year.
 This money is spent: